wangziqi2013/wangziqi2013.github.io/_posts/2019-09-01-tag-tables.markdown

 pages.
 In the case where the virtual address space is larger than the physical address space, such as virtual memory, the IPT has an obvious advantage over a direct-mapped page table (an array of physical frame numbers, the size of which equals the number of virtual pages).

+On the other hand, a page table can be optimized to use less storage while still using forward mapping (i.e. mapping VA to PA).
+For example, multi-leveled page table, implemented as radix trees, allows flexible allocation of mapping table storage in three aspects.
+First, storage does not need to be consecutive, since tree nodes are linked together using pointers.
+Second, if a subtree is empty, the upper level parent can just store a empty pointer in the corresponding field.